 The textile sector in crisis

-Upcycling fashion at Belle et Rebel
+Upcycling fashion at Belle et rebelle

 Initiatives in favor of upcycling